US Interventions Have Destabilized Central America

 “Why has the State Department thrown itself behind the Lobo administration despite brutal evidence of the regime’s corruption?
 In part, because it has caved to the Cuban-American constituency of Representative Ileana Ros-Lehtinen, the Republican chairwoman of the House Foreign Affairs Committee, and her allies.
 They have been ferocious about Honduras as a first domino with which to push back against the line of center-left and leftist governments that have won elections in Latin America in the past 15 years.
 With its American air base, Honduras is also crucial to the United States’ military strategy in Latin America.”

 Trump has tried to point the finger at President Obama, claiming his “weak” immigration policies are what caused the proliferation of MS-13, but well known “liberal rag” Business Insider proves that this could not be further from the truth.
 According to their article on the subject, gangs like MS-13 and Barrio 18 were established in Los Angeles in the 1980s.
-In the 1990s, migrants started moving to the east coast in search new job opportunities.
+In the 1990s, migrants started moving to the east coast in search of new job opportunities.
 Unfortunately, gang culture moved with them, helping spread this violent ideology.
 Even the fact sheet released by the Department of Justice on April 18th, 2017, shows that MS-13 has been operating in the US since the 1980s.
 MS-13 gang activity has been documented in 42 different states, including Iowa.
 While it can be argued that Obama was extremely weak on this issue, the conditions that led to the current situation were in place long before Obama was even a state senator.

 Many different presidential administrations, both Republicans and Democrats, have caused a great deal of harm in Central America.
 These efforts particularly ramped up during the Cold War period, in a paranoid attempt to limit Soviet influence in the region.
 This is a problem we caused so we have an obligation to do what we can to fix it.
 Immigration hardliners like to blame the “moral failings” of the immigrants who come here to escape crushing poverty, gang violence, and an extremely high rate of unemployment.
 They fail to consider the history of US imperialism and oppression because that would force them to view immigrants/refugees as human beings.
 It would go against their view that the US is the “greatest nation on earth.”
 America, we built this.
 It’s our responsibility to fix it.